-Described as ‘the most beautiful churchyard in England’ the gardens of St Just in Roseland have delighted many, many, people over many, years.
-With winding paths through the bamboos, a running stream down to the creek, with a holy well and views over to the boat-yard or back towards the church.
-Step away from all the noise and traffic and rest in the tranquility of our church.
+Described by John Betjeman as ‘to many people the most beautiful churchyard on earth’, the gardens of St Just in Roseland have delighted many, many people over many years.
+Explore the winding paths through the bamboos, follow the running stream down to the creek and pause by our Holy Well.
+Beautiful views lead the eye over to the boatyard or back towards the church.
+Step away from all the noise and traffic and rest in the tranquillity of our historic church.

 History of the Church

 St Just in Roseland Church is one of Cornwall’s most visited churches.
 The 13th century church is set amongst beautiful gardens beside a peaceful tidal creek.
-A local legend tells of Jospeh of Arimathea bringing his boy nephew Jesus to Cornwall, and that he landed at St Just in Roseland.
+A local legend tells of Joseph of Arimathea bringing his boy nephew, Jesus, to Cornwall, and that he landed at St Just in Roseland.

 History of the Gardens